jpeddicord/cse560/Assembler/doc/src/language_spec.rst

 File Format
 ===========

 A source file for the FFA Assembler should consist of text (ASCII) instructions, one per line.
 There is no set line limit, however keep in mind that there is a limit of 1024 words.
 So, a source file may consist of **at most** 1024 instructions and data-storage directives combined.
+Labels must start in column 1 of the line they are being defined on.
+Lines that do not include a label must have whitespace in column 1.
+The very first line of a file should be the start directive.
+The very last line must be the end directive.
+No comments may appear on the lines before or after these directives, however a comment may appear on the same line as the end directive.
+White space is allowed in the program as long as the instruction format is met, for example, whitespace may not appear between a category and operand that are seperated by a comma.
+Comments may appear on any line, including on a line by itself, however everything following the colon until the next line will be considered part of the comment.

 Instructions
 ============